FabLabWgtn/Percy/_posts/2016-10-19-super-fun-winter-thursdays.md

 ---
 ![chocolateprinter]({{site.url}}{{site.imageurl}}chocolateprinter.jpg)

-A one wet Wellington winter, a group of makers got together to tinker with machines and chocolate...
+One wet Wellington winter, a group of makers got together to tinker with machines and chocolate...

 #### The Makers
 The Wellington Makers Meetup is a group that is open to all.
 It started with the goal of establishing a community of makers in Wellington.
 Check out the group here, maybe even join us for an activity! https://www.meetup.com/makersnz-wgtn/